H4RP3RK/milestone3_rcn/README.md

 ******MY OWN NOTES - NOT PART OF FINAL README******

+## To Do
+* Create account page
+* Allow member to edit their account details
+* Link contacts to particular query
+* Show photo of RCN staff dealing with query
+* Create member login
+* Create view so member can see all members and search through them

 ## Questions
 Welcome.html
 - If session exists, take to member_home rather than log_in